srt32/blog/source/2014-02-06-writing-and-deploying-multiple-rails-apps-with-nginx.html.markdown

 worked.
 I imagine it won't be that simple next time.

 ### Easy deployments
-To make our lives easier we wnated to be able to `git push live master` and we achieved this goal using git hooks.
+To make our lives easier we wanted to be able to `git push live master` and we achieved this goal using git hooks.
 See [my recent post](http://www.simontaranto.com/2014/01/23/doing-more-than-deploying-code-in-a-git-post-receive-hook.html) for some more details on how to make git post-receive hooks to do deployment chores for you.